 Canon lenses can be attached to the Sony A7R IV with the Metabones or Photodiox adapters, but auto-focus is generally better with Sony lenses.
 Lenses like the Canon 8-15mm, 16-35mm, and 17-40mm work well.
 The Canon 8-15mm fisheye lens is recommended when shooting video using Super 35 crop mode.
 You can also use the Canon 100mm lenses.

 The Sony A7R IV is a gamechanger.
 61 MP has never been seen before in a full-frame camera.
 In fact, the A7R IV is already being called a "psuedo-medium format camera."
 Since medium format has largely been ignored by underwater photographers, we expect to start seeing some truly spectacular, high resolution underwater photography when the A7R IV comes out.
 This camera is going to be like a microscope for macro photographers.
 With so much cropping ability, it’s easy to highlight skin tones, photophores, and those gross little parasites every fish seems to have.
 Even wide-angle shooters are going be happy with 10fps and a 7 second buffer at that speed.
-The Sony A7R IV will likely be the top underwater camera of 2019 and 2020; with an upgrade like this, we can’t wait to see the next direction the world of photography is going to take.
+After taking it underwater we can safely say that the Sony A7R IV is our top camera of 2019!
+With an upgrade like this, we can’t wait to see the next direction the world of photography is going to take.

 Sony A7R IV initial thoughts and review for underwater use with recommended lenses and settings.